 - Medications and prescriptions

-- Dry bag – for keeping your camera, phone and other valuables dry, during water activities.
+- Dry bag—For keeping your camera, phone and other valuables dry, during water activities.

 - Sunscreen

-- Lip balm with SPF 15+
+- Lip balm with SPF 15+ sun protection

-- Flashlight or headlamp – ideally a headlamp to keep you hands-free.
+- Flashlight or headlamp – Ideally a headlamp to keep you hands-free.

 - Book